 Aerial view of entire original Reed Brothers dealership at the intersection of Veirs Mill Road and Rockville Pike.
 A two-story house stands behind the dealership.
 Photo by Lewis Reed.

 Later aerial view showing the used car lot where previously stood a two-story house.
 St Mary’s Church at lower portion of photo.
-The connector street behind the dealership was later named “Dodge Street” in honor of Lewis Reed because his dealership was located there for so many years (1914-1970).
+The connector street behind the dealership was later named “Dodge Street” commemorating Reed Brothers’ presence from 1914-1970.
 Photo by Lewis Reed.

 Original Reed Brothers facility in the triangle at the intersection of Veirs Mill Road and Rockville Pike.
 Note the unpaved dirt road.
 The bridge, often referred to as “Pigeon Bridge” crosses the Baltimore & Ohio Railroad (now CSX).
 Notice the cars parked sideways on Veirs Mill Road … imagine that now!
 Photo by Lewis Reed.